CoderDojoLu/blog.coderdojo.lu/content/join-the-dojo.md

 There will be no restrictions on prior knowledge for the participants.
 Bring your curiosity to discover the awesome and let us be awesome together.

 You can bring your own laptop, enabling you to continue at home.
-But most people use the laptops provided at the dojo and move their code either with a USB Stick or via <a href="https://github.com" target="_blank">github</a>
+But most people use the laptops provided at the Dojo and move their code either with a USB Stick or via <a href="https://github.com" target="_blank">github</a>

 Parents are welcome in our chill area where they can read and wait for the Dojo participants to finish their Ninja moves on the keyboards.